beskarbuilder/TARS-BSK/README_EN.md

 > I want to talk to you about TARS-BSK's performance.
 Not because it's impressive.
 Not because it's revolutionary.
 But because it's... _real_.
 Like the typos in my voice commands.
 >
-> ❌ TARS isn't fast.
+> ❌ TARS isn't fast
+>
-> ❌ TARS isn't efficient.
+> ❌ TARS isn't efficient
+>
-> ❌ TARS isn't in a hurry.
+> ❌ TARS isn't in a hurry
+>
-> ✔️ TARS has emotions.
+> ✔️ TARS has emotions
+>
-> ✔️ TARS has memory.
+> ✔️ TARS has memory
+>
-> ✔️ TARS has... a NOCTUA fan that has seen things that would make a stock heatsink weep.
+> ✔️ TARS has... a NOCTUA fan that has seen things that would make a stock heatsink weep

 ---